-The ASA recently completed research into consumer understanding of reference pricing (e.g. ‘strikethrough’ prices, ‘was-now’ prices and RRP’s).
-This showed that consumers have limited understanding of pricing practices in general, and reference pricing in particular, and have an expectation that reference prices are regulated and can therefore be trusted.
-The research also supported the ASA’s existing positions in applying the current rules.
+The ASA's research into consumer understanding of reference pricing (e.g. ‘strikethrough’ prices, ‘was-now’ prices and RRP’s) showed that consumers have limited understanding of pricing practices in general, and reference pricing in particular, and have an expectation that reference prices are regulated and can therefore be trusted.

 It’s obviously essential that consumers can have confidence in reference pricing and that such prices are based on their reasonable assumptions about them.
-As the current standards seem to be well placed to help prevent misleading advertising and protect consumers and responsible businesses alike, here’s a reminder of five key things to consider when stating a reference price or RRP in your advertising:
+To help prevent misleading advertising and protect consumers and responsible businesses alike, here’s a reminder of five key things to consider when stating a reference price or RRP in your advertising:

 1. Where was the price offered?

 When assessing the likelihood of consumers being misled, the ASA will consider where the ad appears and where the product was sold at the higher reference price.
 If an advertised reference price is not the usual selling price through the same sales channel suggested by the ad (i.e. online, in store, etc.), or was only charged at a limited number of stores, it is likely to mislead consumers - particularly if no further context is given to explain the nature of the reference price.

 2. How long was it offered for?

 The length of time a product was sold at the higher reference price will also affect the likelihood of an ad misleading consumers.
 Generally, the higher reference price should have been charged for a longer period of time than the promotional price.
 When a promotional price has been charged for longer than the higher reference price, it’s likely to be considered misleading.